Restricted Shells: Sometimes Persuasive But Usually Fallacious

 A variety of tooling exists on Linux systems to generate and emit events.
 For example, the Linux Audit daemon (auditd), sysdig/falco and our Teleport audit log can all be ingested into a SIEM system.

-While restricted shells are a tempting security solution, we hope we have illustrated how many solutions do not provide real security to your system.
+While restricted shells may look tempting, we hope we have illustrated how many solutions do not provide real security to your system.
 Instead, we recommend adopting techniques like system hardening, admin panels, and container schedulers to provide more effective solutions to achieve your security and compliance goals.

-P.S., If working on these types of challenges interests you and you don’t like security theater, we are hiring!ssh teleport programming security
+P.S., If working on these types of challenges interests you and you don’t like security theater, we are hiring!

 Want to stay informed?